asfcjr/tf-multiple-buckets-gcp/README.md

 ## Comments:

-This bucket is configuring in a basic way, if you want to put other resources like lifecycle and etc.. check the official documentation https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/storage_bucket
+This bucket is configuring in a basic way, if you want to put other resources like lifecycle etc.. check the official documentation https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/storage_bucket